Projection Inference for set-identified SVARs: Robust Bayesian Credibility

 {\scshape Main Assumption for Bayesians:} Robust credibility can be viewed as a random variable (as it depends on $Y_1, \ldots, Y_{T}$).
 We use the following high-level assumption to characterize its asymptotic behavior:

 \begin{assumption} Whenever $Y_1, \ldots, Y_T \sim f( Y_1, \ldots ,Y_{T} | \mu_0) $, the prior $P^*$ is such that:

 \end{assumption}

 Assumption \ref{ass:A2} requires the prior over the reduced-form parameters (and the statistical model) to be regular enough to guarantee that the asymptotic Bayesian credibility of the $1-\alpha$ Wald ellipsoid converges in probability to $1-\alpha$.
-Thus, our high-level assumption is implied by the Bernstein von-Mises Theorem (\cite{Dasgupta08}, p.
+Thus, our high-level assumption is implied by the Bernstein-von Mises Theorem (\cite{Dasgupta08}, p.
 291) for the reduced-form parameter $\mu$.

-Since the Gaussian statistical model $f(Y_1, \ldots Y_{T} | \mu_0)$ can be shown to be Locally Asymptotically Normal (LAN) whenever $A_0$ is stable and $\Sigma_0$ has full rank, Theorem 1 and 2 in \cite{ghosal1995convergence} (GGS) imply that Assumption \ref{ass:A2} will be satisfied whenever $P^*_{\mu}$ has a continuous density at $\mu_0$ with polynomial majorants.\footnote{In Appendix \ref{subsection:NWprior} we verify an `almost sure\textquoteright\:version of Assumption \ref{ass:A2} for a Gaussian SVAR for the Normal-Wishart priors suggested in \cite{Uhlig:1994} and \cite{uhlig:2005} and a confidence set for $\mu$ based on the formula for the asymptotic variance $\widehat{\Omega}_{T}$ that obtains in the Gaussian model [\cite{Lutkepohl:2007} p.
-93]. } In fact, the same theorems could be used to establish Assumption \ref{ass:A2} for non-Gaussian SVARs that are LAN and satisfy the regularity conditions of \cite{Ibragimov:2013} (IH), as long as $\text{CS}_{T}(1-\alpha; \mu)$ is centered at the Maximum Likelihood estimator of $\mu$ and $\widehat{\Omega}_{T}$ is replaced by the model\textquoteright s inverse information matrix.
-An alternative approach to establish Assumption \ref{ass:A2} using a different set of primitive conditions can be found in the recent work of \cite{Ben:2016}.
+Since the Gaussian statistical model $f(Y_1, \ldots Y_{T} | \mu_0)$ can be shown to be Locally Asymptotically Normal (LAN) whenever $A_0$ is stable and $\Sigma_0$ has full rank, Theorem 1 and 2 in \cite{ghosal1995convergence} (GGS) imply that Assumption \ref{ass:A2} will be satisfied whenever $P^*_{\mu}$ has a continuous density at $\mu_0$ with polynomial majorants.\footnote{In Online Appendix S1 we verify an `almost sure\textquoteright\:version of Assumption \ref{ass:A2} for a Gaussian SVAR for the Normal-Wishart priors suggested in \cite{Uhlig:1994} and a confidence set for $\mu$ based on the formula for the asymptotic variance $\widehat{\Omega}_{T}$ that obtains in the Gaussian model \citep[][p.~93]{Lutkepohl:2007}. } In fact, the same theorems could be used to establish Assumption \ref{ass:A2} for non-Gaussian SVARs that are LAN and satisfy the regularity conditions of \cite{Ibragimov:2013} (IH), as long as $\text{CS}_{T}(1-\alpha; \mu)$ is centered at the Maximum Likelihood estimator of $\mu$ and $\widehat{\Omega}_{T}$ is replaced by the model\textquoteright s inverse information matrix.
+An alternative approach to establish Assumption \ref{ass:A2} using a different set of primitive conditions can be found in \cite{Ben:2016}.

 We now establish the robust Bayesian credibility of projection as $T \rightarrow \infty$.